GPII/gpii.github.io/README.md

 ## Licence and Copyright

-Licence: Creative Commons Attribution-ShareAlike 4.0 International [CC BY-SA 4.0](LICENCE.html).
+Licence for this repository: Creative Commons Attribution-ShareAlike 4.0 International [CC BY-SA 4.0](LICENCE.html).

+Note: The repositories referenced in this documentation all have their own licences, which are usually different from Creative Commons.